-12. FML to Care for Academic Researcher's Family Member with a Serious Health Condition psychological comfort) during the period of the family member's treatment or incapacity.
+12. FML to Care for Academic Researcher's Family Member with a Serious Health Condition

-FML to care for a family member with a serious health condition is leave to care for the Academic Researcher's child, parent, spouse or same or opposite sex domestic partner who has a "serious health condition," as defined in Section B.2.e. above, that requires the participation of the Academic Researcher to provide supervision or care (which includes
+FML to care for a family member with a serious health condition is leave to care for the Academic Researcher's child, parent, spouse or domestic partner, grandparent, grandchild or sibling who has a "serious health condition," as defined in Section B.2.e. above, that requires the participation of the Academic Researcher to provide supervision or care (which includes psychological comfort) during the period of the family member's treatment or incapacity.